 Three school divisions operate in Lac La Biche County, with K-12 schools running in both Lac La Biche and Plamondon.

-Our County’s main economic drivers include oil and gas, forestry, agriculture and tourism.
-Organizations like the Lac La Biche & District Chamber of Commerce and Community Futures Lac La Biche promote economic development in the community.
+Our County’s main economic drivers are the oil and gas industry, forestry, agriculture and tourism.
+Organizations like the Lac La Biche and District Chamber of Commerce and Community Futures Lac La Biche promote economic development in the community.

-Cold Lake: 147 km (1.5 hours)
+Cold Lake: 147 kilometres (1.5 hours)

-Edmonton: 219 km (2.5 hours)
+Edmonton: 219 kilometres (2.5 hours)

-Fort McMurray: 291 km (3 hours)
+Fort McMurray: 291 kilometres (3 hours)

-Calgary: 531 km (5 hours)
+Calgary: 531 kilometres (5 hours)